 Have Fun With Your Wedding Speech

 Lastly and most importantly, don’t forget to have as much fun as possible when writing and giving your speech!
 Witnessing your best friend or sibling get married to the love of their life and celebrating this momentous occasion with everyone who is dear to them, is a once in a lifetime experience.

 So have a good time with it!
 It is a great honor to be chosen to speak about someone and share your special memories at their wedding.
 It means that they really trust and value your relationship.

 Let me assure you that you got this!
 These are your people and you are theirs – otherwise you wouldn’t even consider doing a wedding speech for them.

 Remember, speak from the heart and talk about what you know, like your love and appreciation for them.
-Follow these 5 wedding speech tips and everything will be okay.
+Follow these tips to write your own heartfelt wedding speech and everything will be okay.
 YOU GOT THIS!

 Did you enjoy this blog post?
-You can check out more wedding tips here.
+You can check out more wedding inspiration and tips here.

 These 5 tips were personally drawn up and written by the incredible Simone Gori from lovely words.